mvsgv/Webserv1/README.md

 ![alt text](https://mdn.github.io/shared-assets/images/diagrams/http/messages/http-message-anatomy.svg)

 HTTP Request Methods

-    GET: A request method that requests only the resource itself, without requesting changes to anything on the server.
-    POST: A method of request to create a new resource by sending data to the server.
-    DELETE: It is a request method to delete a specific data on the server.

-HTTP Requests

 HTTP requests are made by a client to request an action on a resource identified by a URI (Uniform Resource Identifier).
 There are several types of HTTP requests, each designed for specific actions:

     GET: Requests data from a specified resource.